 Prostate cancer is the second most common cancer among males in the United States, after skin cancer.
-In fact, according to the American Cancer Society (ACS), 1 in 9 men will receive a diagnosis of prostate cancer during their lifetime.
+In fact, according to the American Cancer Society (ACS),

 For this reason, scientists have been looking for other reliable markers to screen for.
 Testing for a substance called